mounirsetti/COVID-19-Rt-and-Mobility-Patterns/README.md

 The script is meant to work on R programming language version 4.04 (https://www.R-project.org).
 The script has lines where it calls for data from open access repositories with files of sizes > 1 GB, which might take time, depending on your internet speed.

-Please note that some of the libraries mentioned for calling might not be needed.
+Please note that the script was initially meant for internal use only.
+The decision to make it open access was based on peer-review and editorial suggestion.
+Therefore, we have not adequately adapted our script for public use.
+For instance, some of the libraries called at the beginning of the script might not be really needed.

 **Important**
 - You would need to create empty subfolders for the script to export its needed files, namely, "/Export", "/Export/ResidMobil5a", "/Export/ResidMobil5b", "/Export/ScatterPlots5a", etc.